tlcaputi/gtrendR/docs/google-variance.md

 We can summarize these date-level statistics to get a better sense for how much variance we can expect at a single time point.
-For example, it appears that the range between the highest and lowest observation on any given date is typically a meaningful percentage of the
+For example, it appears that the range between the highest and lowest observation on any given date is typically a meaningful percentage of the query fraction.

 ```r
 lapply(summ_data_list, function(x) sprintf("%.2f%%", mean(x$range_over_mean) * 100)) %>%
   data.frame() %>% t() %>% kable(format = "markdown")

 ```

-Warning message in kable_markdown(x = structure(c("commit_suicide", "suicide_statistics", :
-"The table should have a header (column names)"

 |                               |        |